-Scientist of Physics and Mathematics, most noted for these contributions and his theory of relativity.
-Swiss Federal Polytechnic School diploma 1901, doctor's degree in 1905.
-1921 Nobel Prize for Physics.
-Taught in Zurich, Prague, and Berlin before emigrating to the U.S. in 1940 to teach at Princeton.
-Was offered the presidency of the State of Israel, which he declined.
+Scientist most noted for his contributions to physics and math, and for his theory of relativity.
+Einstein won the 1921 Nobel Prize for physics.
+He taught in Zurich, Prague, and Berlin before emigrating to the U.S. in 1940 to teach at Princeton.
+He was offered the presidency of the State of Israel, which he declined.

 Patrick Ewing 1962-

-Basketball Player.
-Moved to U.S. w/ family at 13.
-Learned to play basketball.
-High school senior in MA and 7' tall, chose Georgetown from the many offers he received.
-Only player to win the consensus All-American award three times (1983, '84, '85).
-Was named outstanding player in 1984 when Georgetown won the NCAA.
-Starred on the U.S. Olympic team that won in 1984.
-1985 was selected by the New York Knicks, where he was a starter for 14 seasons.
+A basketball player, who moved to U.S. with his family at age 13.
+Ewing learned to play basketball, and as a high school senior in MA and 7' tall, chose Georgetown from the many offers he received for college.
+He was the only player to win the consensus All-American award three times (1983, '84, '85).
+He was named outstanding player in 1984 when Georgetown won the NCAA and starred on the U.S. Olympic team that won in 1984.
+In 1985, he was selected by the New York Knicks, where he was a starter for 14 seasons.
 In 1996, he was named one of the top 50 players in NBA history.

 Andy Garcia 1956-

-Actor born 5 years before Castro came to power in Cuba - to Miami with family. considers himself living in exile - still connected to Cuban roots.
-Father was a lawyer set up successful cosmetics business.
-One of the few Hispanic actors to successfully crossover into mainstream Hollywood, lives a quite life outside of the hubbub with his wife, also a Cuban immigrant, and their children.
+Born Andrés Arturo García Menéndez, 5 years before Castro came to power in Cuba.
+Garcia came to Miami with family.
+His father was a lawyer in Cuba, who set up successful fragrance business in the U.S. One of the few Hispanic actors to successfully crossover into mainstream Hollywood, Garcia lives a quite life outside of the hubbub with his wife, also a Cuban immigrant, and their children.
 Films include Stand and Deliver 1988, The Godfather III 1990, When a Man Loves a Woman 1994.